Difference Between range and xrange in Python | xrange vs range

 0 1 2 3 4 5 6 7 8 9

 In the above example, we are only passing a single parameter (stop) to the functions

 xrange().
 The default value for parameters – start and step are zero and one respectively.

 Example 2: Print all the odd numbers between 1 and 10.

 1 3 5 7 9

 Example 3: Python program to print values from -1 to -9 using range and xrange.

 -1 -2 -3 -4 -5 -6 -7 -8 -9

-If you are new to this portal, we have complete Python tutorial available for FREE.
+If you are new to this portal, we have a complete Python tutorial available for FREE.
 Let’s start learning Python.

 This is all about the difference between range and xrange in Python.
 Hope it clears your doubt so that you are able to make the decision which one to use.
-If you have any query, feel free to write in the comment.
+If you have any queries, feel free to write in the comment.